sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_frodokem.rst

 and :math:`SampleMatrix` (Section 7.4 and 7.5) functions are provided, thereby realizing the respective functions in accordance with the specification.

-For performance reasons the implementation does not explicitly implement the :math:`Gen` function (Section 7.6 of [FrodoKEM-ISO]_) to create the public matrix :math:`A` from :math:`seed_A`.
-Instead, when matrix multiplication is performed, the desired elements of :math:`A` are derived from :math:`seed_A` on demand.
+The implementation does not explicitly provide the :math:`Gen` function (Section 7.6 of [FrodoKEM-ISO]_) to create the large public matrix :math:`A` from :math:`seed_A`.
-This is done with callable generator functions that generate the rows of :math:`A`, depending on whether AES128 or SHAKE128 is used, and correspond to Sections 7.6.1 and 7.6.2 of [FrodoKEM-ISO]_, respectively.
+Instead, to avoid having the entire matrix :math:`A` in memory for just one use per operation, the desired elements of :math:`A` are derived from :math:`seed_A` on demand when matrix multiplication is performed.
+This is done with callable generator functions that generate the rows of :math:`A`, depending on whether AES-128 or SHAKE-128 is used, and correspond to Sections 7.6.1 and 7.6.2 of [FrodoKEM-ISO]_, respectively.

 Moreover, the implementation does not perform the transpose operations on the matrix :math:`S^T` to obtain :math:`S` as in the pseudocode of Section 8 of [FrodoKEM-ISO]_